Master-SC/PolymerUITest/README.md

 ```sh
 mvn clean install
 ```
-This command will download all necessary dependencies, including Cucumber, Selenium, and reporting libraries.
+This command will download all necessary dependencies, including Cucumber, Selenium, and other required libraries.

 ## Usage
 #### To create tests: